 I like trying new fusion recipes and this is one of my favorites.
 It’s like eating a pulled pork sandwich, but in finger-food form.
 All the flavors are there, plus the added bonus of the crunchy wrapper.
 It’s perfect comfort food.

-Make it a meal by serving these egg rolls with BBQ Vegan Corn on the Cob for a perfect pairing.
+Make it a meal by serving these egg rolls with Instant Pot Corn on the Cob for a perfect pairing.

 Ingredients for Pulled Pork Egg Rolls

 You can use leftover pulled pork to make them, which simplifies the whole process, or just put a pork shoulder in the Instant Pot.
 This easy instant pot pulled pork recipe is a great recipe to use.
 I love making a large pork shoulder at the beginning of the week and using it for various dishes throughout the week.
 It really cuts down on meal prep.

-We used pork shoulder for our Gnocchi with Pulled Pork recipe recently and it was amazing.
+We used pork shoulder for our Pulled Pork Stuffed Sweet Potatoes recipe recently and it was amazing.
 For this recipe, you just need about 10 oz of pork.